-Major League Rugby implemented its first collegiate MLR Draft in 2020.
-Also in 2020, Major League Rugby teams started forming youth academies.
+In 2020, Major League Rugby implemented its first collegiate MLR Draft in 2020 and its teams began forming youth academies.

 In September 2016, with at least five amateur rugby union clubs across the United States discussing a possible professional league, Dean Howes, who had previously been an executive with Major League Soccer's Real Salt Lake and the St. Louis Blues of the National Hockey League, stepped in as senior strategic advisor for Rugby Utah in an attempt to provide a pathway for expanding professional rugby stateside.